BaochaiXue/E2E-DRO_2024/README.md

 python examples/main.py
 ```

-The script caches downloaded data and intermediate results in the `cache/`
+The script caches downloaded data and intermediate results in the
-directory.
-If the folder does not already exist it will be created
+`cache/exp/` directory (and `cache/exp5/` for the synthetic-data example).
-automatically when running the loader.
+These folders are created automatically when running the loader so no manual
+setup is required.

 ## Testing